Marsx-io/MarsxLands/README.md

 - **Token Metadata Management:**: Supports the retrieval and update of metadata URIs.
 - **MX Token Withdrawals**: Owners can withdraw accumulated MX tokens from the contract.
 - **Nonce Management**: Tracks nonces for secure and unique transaction validation.
-- **Community-Based Minting**: Each community has up to 1,000,000 land NFTs available for minting.
+- **Community-Based Minting**: Each community has 100,000 land NFTs available for minting.

 ## Contract Details